netarcx/Raspberry-Pi-Kiosk-Display-System/README.md

 # Raspberry Pi Kiosk Display System

 Welcome to the **Raspberry Pi Kiosk Display System** project!
-This project provides an easy-to-configure system to turn your Raspberry Pi into a kiosk, running a full-screen browser with **labwc** (a Wayland compositor) and supporting hardware like the Raspberry Pi 4 and 5.
+This project provides an easy-to-configure system to turn your Raspberry Pi into a kiosk, running a full-screen browser with **labwc** (a Wayland compositor) and supporting hardware like the newer Raspberry Pi 4 and 5.

 Previously, we worked on [**Buildroot-WebKit**](https://github.com/TOLDOTECHNIK/buildroot-webkit), but due to challenges in porting to newer hardware, we've transitioned to this solution based on **Raspberry Pi OS** and **Chromium browser**.
 While we are no longer maintaining Buildroot-WebKit for Raspberry Pi 4 and 5, this new setup offers flexibility, **3D-accelerated graphics**, and ease of use for many kiosk display scenarios.